SEKOIA-IO/documentation/docs/integrations/aws_flow_logs.md

 ### 2. Log forwarding configuration

-This part should be discuss with SEKOIA people to find an appropriate solution to forward Flow logs to SEKOIA.IO.
+This part should be discussed with SEKOIA people to find an appropriate solution to forward Flow logs to SEKOIA.IO.

 The following default record format is integrated to the Operation Center: